-Run the following command to configure the instance of Anaconda Enterprise Repository you will be using as the default site:
+Run the following command to configure your instance of Anaconda Enterprise as the default site:

 anaconda-enterprise-cli config view

 If you updated the platform’s TLS/SSL certificate, you can use the AE CLI to configure the certificates for the repository using the following commands: